bekk/bekk-christmas/post/javascript/removing-duplicates-from-an-array.md

 ## Which method should I choose?

 We saw three different methods to remove duplicate elements from an array.
+It's easy to imagine a fourth method that would improve the readability.
+Namely, by [creating a proposal](https://javascript.christmas/2018/1) to add `Array.prototype.unique` to EcmaScript.

 In terms of readability, I prefer the first method.
 By using a `Set` your code is both short and easy to understand.